max-farm/learning-terraform/readme.md

-## exploring some terraform basics with aws
+## Exploring some terraform basics with aws

 Building AWS ASG and ALB with web-server on 80 port with instances based on type of environment.

 Web server installation script provided in web-server.sh